ZhuoLoon/quantitative-research-ideas/README.md

 ### Quantitative Research

-Algorithmic trading strategies, standard techniques, software architecture and systems based off personal research as well as experience working in a buy-side quantitative trading firm.
+Algorithmic trading strategies, industrial practices, software architecture and trading ideas based off personal research as well as experience working in a buy-side quantitative trading firm.

 Primarily focused on Statistical Arbitrage - quantitative analysis of historical data to make informed bets on the market.